 Close

-A phrase which invites the person to contact you to speak about the feedback you've given them, is
+2. A phrase which offers the person the opportunity to speak with you about the feedback you've given them, is

 Contact me if you want to go over what I've suggested: